rvivek/rvivek.github.io/_posts/2017-02-05-beautiful-excuses.md

 There's always a reason.
 There's always an excuse for something to not get done.
 We weren't able to raise money because the external market was bad.
-We couldn't ship the product in time because an engineer fell sick or we don't have enough designers.
-We lost a deal to competition because they offered a lower price.
+We couldn't ship the product in time because an engineer fell sick or we did not have enough designers.
+We lost a deal to a competitor because they offered a lower price.
 And so on..

 I call these "beautiful excuses".
 They are well crafted logical excuses, makes you feel better & you move on.
 But 9/10 times, the real reason is different.
-You weren't able to raise money because there was a metric(s) that wasn't good.
+You weren't able to raise money because your metrics weren't great.
 You lost a deal to a competitor on price because you didn't try to sell value.
 The product wasn't shipped on time because the planning didn't take into account the extra buffer and so on..